int3rlop3r/crony/README.md

 # crony
-crony is a tool that helps you manage crontabs that are present on your local machine (as well as remote) right our of your terminal.
+crony is a tool that helps you manage crontabs that are present on your local machine (as well as remote) right out of your terminal.

 ### Features

-Let's say you want to list the cron jobs present on you local machine, with crony all you need to do is:
+Let's say you want to list the cron jobs present on your local machine.
+With crony all you need to do is:

     $ crony ls